marko-pi/parallel/README.md

 # parallel

 This repository is dedicated to fast parallel communications on Raspberry Pi.
 The speed is essential when communicating with large liquid crystal displays, as a lot of data has to be transferred for a single full screen picture.
+Note that serial SPI communication is used for some devices that have SPI communication that is fast enough.

+No additional library or program is used - instead C code is written to use standard Linux driver for pin access and SPI communication.

 ## Main library